Krukov/circa/README.md

    4.3) hit cache [-]
    4.2) early cache [-]
 5.0) Metrics and monitoring [Progress]
+   - Storage metrics
+   - server metrics
+   - requester metrics
+   - Handlers metrics [*]

 5.1) k8 integration (sidecar?)
 5) Manage config with http api
 6) Manage config with backend
-7) Proxy headers
+7) Proxy headers  - Fix gzip error or think about

-9) Rules for all - global rules for example fail for all
+9) Rules for all - global rules for example fail for all  [*]
 x) Do TODOs

 ```json